tanuanand03/BEC456B-LIC-LAB-4NI24EC157-TANU-ANAND/README.md

 # BEC456B-LIC-LAB-4NI24EC157-TANU-ANAND
 Hello!
 My name is Tanu Anand, and I am in the fourth semester (second year) of Engineering.
-This GitHub account is my space to share academic projects, experiments, and learning resources as I continue my journey in engineering.
+This GitHub account is my space to share the Experiments done on the subject Linear Integrated circuits [BEC465B].